 Dry January vs Fierce February – what I learned about saying no

-Dry January is officially OVER.
-Having enjoyed our last hangover free weekend, many of us are reaping the rewards, including better sleep and more cash to spend on other things we enjoy.
-Well done to everyone who completed Dry January without falling off the wagon.
-For those who found it a challenge, it does seem that most of our social lives evolve around food and drink…
+What happens when Dry January is officially OVER?
+Having enjoyed our last hangover free weekend, many of us reap the rewards, including better sleep and more cash to spend on other things we enjoy.
+Well done to everyone who completes Dry January without falling off the wagon.
+For those who find it a challenge, it does seem that most of our social lives evolve around food and drink…

 Dry January: What I learned